top of page

 Morgavel Beach

-Morgavel Beach is a non-urban beach full of sun and warm waters.
+Morgavel Beach is a non-urban beach, offering sun and warm waters.
 However, it can also be a great beach for the quieter visitor.
 The beach has 350m of sand, is easily accessible, and is near parking.
 It is close to several restaurants where you can enjoy a beach day with excellent local cuisine.
-Morgavel Beach also has great surfing conditions and offers the mellow vibe required by most surfers, irrespective of their level.
+Morgavel Beach also boasts great surfing conditions and offers the mellow vibe that most surfers require, regardless of their level.

 Vale Figueira Beach

-With dunes around it, Vale Figueira Beach has excellent surfing conditions and is very peaceful.
-A municipal road gives access to it, and there is paved parking for 226 cars, meaning it is easy to get to.
-With restaurants near it, it is a great place for those wanting to experience tranquility and good food.
+Surrounded by dunes, Vale Figueira Beach offers excellent surfing conditions and remains very peaceful.
+A municipal road provides access to it, and there is paved parking for 226 cars, making it easily accessible.
+With restaurants nearby, it is a great place for those seeking tranquility and good food.

 Adventures More in the Vicinity

 It is a perfect place to start exploring the surrounding areas.
 Comporta, less than an hour's drive from the site, is another well-hidden treasure on the Alentejo coast, with its praiseworthy beaches, rice fields, and luxury holiday rentals.
-It is surrounded by beautiful scenery and lovely pastoral villages, perfect for those who want to know the quietest end of the coastline of Portugal.
+It is surrounded by beautiful scenery and lovely pastoral villages, making it perfect for those who want to experience the quietest end of Portugal's coastline.

-Rota Vicentina - a network of hiking trails running throughout the southwestern portion of Portugal- is also in the Sines region.
-Beautiful coast perspectives will be witnessed along the trails, allowing for discovering the zone's natural appeal on foot or biking.
+The Rota Vicentina, a network of hiking trails that runs throughout the southwestern portion of Portugal, is also located in the Sines region.
+Beautiful coastal perspectives can be enjoyed along the trails, allowing you to discover the zone's natural appeal on foot or by bike.

 bottom of page